splicebox/MntJULiP/README.md

 MntJULiP is a program for comprehensive and accurate quantification of splicing differences from RNA-seq data.
 MntJULiP can detect changes in splicing ratios and in absolute splicing levels.
 It characterizes splicing at the intron level, avoiding the need for pre-assembly, and can be used with or without a reference annotation.

-Copyright (C) 2019-2020, and GNU GPL v3.0, by Guangyu Yang, Liliana Florea
+Copyright (C) 2019-2023, and GNU GPL v3.0, by Wui Wang Lui, Guangyu Yang, Liliana Florea

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.